cerb/cerb.github.io/_guides/bots/relay-comment-notifications-email.md

 ---
-title: "Relay worker comment notifications to email"
+title: Relay worker comment notifications to email
-excerpt: In this guide we'll build a worker-owned bot for instantly relaying new notifications to email.
-This can be customized to notify in various ways (Slack, SMS, etc).
+excerpt: This webpage provides a comprehensive guide on setting up a worker-owned bot in Cerb to relay comment notifications to email.
+summary: This webpage provides a comprehensive guide on setting up a worker-owned bot in Cerb to relay comment notifications to email.
+It covers the process of importing a pre-built behavior, understanding its functionality, and testing it to ensure it works as intended.
+The guide explains how to customize the behavior to suit individual worker preferences, such as sending notifications via Slack or SMS instead of email.
+  It also includes detailed instructions on scripting within the behavior to extract and utilize comment data.
+The page concludes with suggestions for further customization and implementation strategies for administrators.
+permalink: /guides/bots/relay-comment-notifications-email/
 layout: integration
 topic: Bots
 subtopic: Mail